-“The first sign of appendicitis is often a dull pain near your upper abdomen that becomes sharp as it moves toward your lower right abdomen,” says F. Michael Caldwell, MD, internal medicine physician at Black River Medical Center.
+“The first sign of appendicitis is often a dull pain near your upper abdomen that becomes sharp as it moves toward your lower right abdomen,” says F. Michael Caldwell, MD, internal medicine physician at Saint Francis Clinic Poplar Bluff.
 “Other common signs include loss of appetite, nausea or vomiting soon after the pain begins, fever and an inability to pass gas.”

 If you experience several of these symptoms at the same time, you should head to the nearest emergency room.
 “There are varying levels of appendicitis, but usually, the safest option is to remove the appendix right away, when there is inflammation,” says Caldwell.